sircharlo/meeting-media-manager/CONTRIBUTING.md

 ];
 ```

+To disable a language, you need to perform the same steps, but in reverse.

 ### Contribute to the documentation site

 The documentation website lives in the `docs` folder.
 It is built with [VitePress](https://vitepress.dev/).
 Information about the directory structure can be found [here](https://vitepress.dev/guide/getting-started#file-structure).
 To work on the documentation site, you can use the following commands: